ToxicGLaDOS/allegro-engine/README.md

-# allegro-engine
+# What and why?
-A little "engine" I'm making to get more familiar with allegro5 and game engines.
+A little engine I'm making to get more familiar with allegro5 and game engines.

+# Documentation

+Check out the documentation [here](https://smit8397.github.io/allegro-engine/)

 # Compiling examples